notfoundry/pp2/docs/source/language/hello-world.rst

         )
     )

-The entire program consists of a call to the function ``print`` with the tokens ``Hello World!`` passed as an argument in parentheses; all code in the top-level scope is part of the main program, without needing an explicit ``main`` function as an entrypoint.
+The entire program consists of a call to the function ``print`` with the tokens ``(Hello World!)`` passed as an argument; all code in the top-level scope is part of the main program, without needing an explicit ``main`` function as an entrypoint.

-The ``print`` function will print the tokens ``Hello World!`` into the source file being preprocessed.
-However, since that file is likely then going to be passed into a C or C++ compiler (which won't appreciate a floating ``Hello World!`` being present in the code), this is not particularly helpful.
+The ``print`` function will emit the tokens ``Hello World!`` into the source file being preprocessed.
+However, since that file is likely then going to be passed into a C or C++ compiler (which won't appreciate a floating ``Hello World!`` being present in the code), this program is not particularly helpful.
-What we really need to do is write a metaprogram: A ``Hello World!`` program generator!
+To see our program output, what we really need to do is write a metaprogram: A ``Hello World!`` program generator!

 .. livecode::